julianomacielferreira/Algorithms-Java/README.md

 Click on the section [Data](https://introcs.cs.princeton.edu/java/data/) in the booksite to get one by one or download them all as one zipped big file (1GB approx.): [introcs-data.zip](https://introcs.cs.princeton.edu/java/code/introcs-data.zip).

-After download the file, unzip it in a folder called **data** in the project root folder:
+After downloading the file, unzip it in a folder called **data** in the project root folder:

 ```bash
 $ unzip introcs-data.zip -d project-root-folder/data